bazelbuild/bazel/site/docs/backward-compatibility.md

 _migration recipes_.

-Migration window is one or more release of Bazel during which a migration from old funcitonality to new functionality is possible, according to a migration recipe.
+Migration window is one or more release of Bazel during which a migration from old functionality to new functionality is possible, according to a migration recipe.

 During the migration window, both the old functionality and the new functionality